blesswinsamuel/pretty-log/README.md

-# pretty-json-log
+# pretty-log

-pretty-json-log parses JSON logs and shows them in a pretty format with colors easier to read.
+pretty-log parses JSON logs and shows them in a pretty format with colors easier to read.

 From this